ph4iry/mybla/README.md

 - [React Documentation](https://react.dev/learn)
 - [Git Guide](https://github.com/git-guides)

-note you may need to create a Google Sheets Service Account to access the course data. this should be done on a **non-school Google account** to avoid access restrictions!

 ### where to start with prerequisites

 to learn more about Next.js, take a look at the following resources: